by Sedef Ecer, translated by Evren Odcikin

 In the first co-production between Golden Thread Productions and Crowded Fire Theater, Sedef Ecer’s On the Periphery paints a tender portrayal of the lives of social outcasts in Istanbul’s urban slums mirroring the displacement, migration, and gentrification in the Bay Area.

 Set in Istanbul and Paris, Ecer’s new play focuses on the rarely told stories of migrants in Istanbul’s urban slums.
-Farmers Dilcha and Bilo leave their home in the countryside to make a life in the big city.
+Farmers Dilsha and Bilo leave their home in the countryside to make a life in the big city.
 Young lovers Azad and Tamar appeal to superstar Sultane’s reality TV show to realize their dream of a life in France.
-Roma woman, Kybelee, finds home in a shack she has made with her own hands.
+Roma woman, Kibele, finds home in a shack she has made with her own hands.

 Translated from Turkish by Evren Odcikin, the play takes a lyrical, funny, and deeply human look at hope and home against all odds.
 It examines homelessness and displacement in Istanbul with an expansive global lens that brings it home to the San Francisco Bay Area where these issues are extremely palpable and relevant.

 Golden Thread Productions is the first American theatre company devoted to plays from or about the Middle East, defined broadly and inclusively.
 We produce passionate and provocative plays and are a developmental catalyst and vibrant artistic home to artists at various stages of their career.
 We bring the Middle East to the American stage, creating treasured cultural experiences for audiences of all ages and backgrounds.

 Crowded Fire Theater’s ensemble produces poetic, bold theater created by new and contemporary artists.
 We seek to engage our community by producing adventurous work, innovative in structure, which addresses the diverse political and social concerns of our audiences.